 The Board of Directors shall determine the types and dollar amount of dues.
 Payment of dues shall entitle an individual to membership in ACTEAZ.

 In 2013, the ACTEAZ Board of Directors voted to have membership dues to be free thus suspending the statement above.
-However, members must register on the ACTEAZ Website to become a member and maintain active membership.
+However, members must register on the ACTEAZ Website or attend an event at least once over a three-year period to become a member and maintain active membership.

 By-Law II – Membership